elasticio/api-docs/source/includes/_flows.md

 This endpoint updates a flow with given ID.
-Note: if you apply changes that affect timing (cron field) of triggering (i.e. flow graph first node is changed to webhook from polling trigger and vice versa), you should restart your flow in order for this changes to come true
+Note: if you apply changes that affect timing (cron field) of triggering (i.e. flow graph first node is changed to webhook from polling trigger and vice versa), you should restart your flow in order for this changes to take effect.

 ### HTTP Request